wp-plugins/ebay-auction-scroller/readme.txt

 = How can I use my ebay affiliate membership to earn commision? =

-You will have to buy the pro version.
+You will have to buy the pro version which is at present in the final stages of development.
 This widget is only free to those who sell their own product.
-If you want to make money of the back of others, then I insist you share the wealth.
-We could debate all day about the pros and cons of marketing but that would take two. ;-)

 == Changelog ==